cloud-coder/docker-lab-2016/part-3/README.md

     cascon/elk-kibana:latest
     ```

-1. Test That Kibana is running by going to port 5601 on any swarm node.
+1. Test that Kibana is running by going to port 5601 on any swarm node.
+There is no data in Elastic search yet, so we will come back to Kibana to create an index after the app starts up in the next step.

     ```
     open http://$(docker-machine ip manager-1):5601
     ```

 # Step 5 - Run the app
-In this step, we will run the application you build in part 2.
+In this step, we will run the application you built in part 2.
 This time though, we will run each container we defined in the Docker compose file, as a Docker 1.12+ service.
 Services in Docker allow us to easily define scalable micro services that are highly available.
 To learn more, I would recommend this [tutorial](https://docs.docker.com/engine/swarm/swarm-tutorial/) and this [video](https://www.youtube.com/watch?v=KC4Ad1DS8xU&).

 ## Traditional Stack